Transition from Dyed Hair To Your Natural Gray

 - Root spray can also be a game changer for events, just check the forecast, they don’t do well in rain.

-Fair warning: There is challenge point at 9 months of “I hate this what was I thinking”
+Fair warning: There is a challenge point at 9 months of “I hate this, what was I thinking?”

 “Those of us, who choose to grow our dye off, rather than cut it off, have a very similar mark.
 At around 9 months we all get antsy, we all start questioning what were we thinking, why did I do this, should I start dyeing it again, is this ever going to end, I thought it would be grown out by now?!?!?

 Sound familiar.
 It does to me in two ways, one, I went through it at exactly nine months.
 And two, I believe women are hard wired to be totally willing to wait nine months.
 Then at nine months, we start getting fidgety and anxious and nervous, and exhausted, and impatient, and start to question the whole damn thing.
 The psychology of instinct I guess.